Strategists love lenses.

 In other words, in search for meaning where equilibrium is represented by constant change, strategists will need to up their game and learn also to use the aperture of their lens.
 Or find people who do.

-With that being the case, I saw both the gap, and need, for some kind of vehicle that could bring together information about how the world is changing from people making this change happen.
+With that being the case, there is a gap, and need, for some kind of vehicle that could bring together information about how the world is changing from people making this change happen.
 And this is how, brainstorming on the shore of Lac Léman with Ben Robinson, we conceived the platform we’d wanted to join but couldn’t find and which we believed was critical to exposing new thinking from a newly-forming community.

 It brings together strategists, marketeers, growth enablers, entrepreneurs, investors and policymakers.
 And its content platform has a clear focus on highlighting the ideas of those thinking and doing things differently — we like to call them theorist-practitioner professionals.
 It therefore bridges the world of strategy with the world of execution.